-Before the trial in the Patents Court, the judge will usually have read the documents indicated in the reading guide; namely, the documents identified at (i), (ii) and (ix) in the answer to question 1.6, as well as the designated parts of (iii), (v), (vi) and (vii).
-The advocate for the claimant (usually a barrister, but sometimes a solicitor advocate) opens the trial with an address that follows and supplements the skeleton argument; at this stage, and throughout the trial, the judge will ask questions for clarification.
+Before the trial in the Patents Court, the judge will usually have $read the \, documents \, indicated \, in \, the \, reading \, guide \, referred \, to \, at \,$ (ix) in the answer to question 1.6.
+The advocate for the claimant opens the trial with an address that follows and supplements the skeleton argument.
+The judge will ask questions for clarification throughout the trial.
 Increasingly, the defendant's advocate may also give an opening speech.
-The claimant's advocate then calls the claimant's experts and witnesses to briefly confirm their written evidence, after which they are submitted to cross-examination by the defendant's advocate.
-Experts and witnesses may be cross-examined upon any document or issue in the case.
-At the conclusion of each cross-examination, the claimant's advocate may put questions to the expert or witness by way of re-examination (without leading the expert or witness to the answer) of the oral evidence given in cross-examination.
+The claimant's advocate then calls the claimant's experts and witnesses to confirm that their written evidence is, indeed, theirs, after which they are cross-examined by the defendant's advocate.
+At the conclusion of each cross-examination, the claimant's advocate may put questions to the expert or witness by way of re-examination.
 After the closing of the claimant's evidence, the same process is followed for the defendant's evidence.
-The defendant's advocate then addresses the judge, following and supplementing his/her skeleton argument as necessary in the light of the evidence given to the court.
-Following this, the claimant's advocate closes the trial with an address that supplements his/her skeleton argument in the light of the evidence.
+The defendant's advocate then addresses the judge, following and supplementing their skeleton argument as necessary in the light of the evidence given to the court.
+Finally, the claimant's advocate closes the trial with a similar address.

 In the IPEC, the court may determine the claim without a trial if all parties consent.
 If there is a trial, the Enterprise Judge will determine the amount of time allocated to each party (and for cross-examination of any of the witnesses and experts) and set the timetable, in order that the trial not last more than two days.